Book Reviews

 Media

 Ms. Raskin interviews experts, celebrities and authors in the areas of self-help, wellness, spirituality and inspiration.
+She spoke with Ellen on Yom Ha'Shoah (Holocaust Memorial Day).

 Ellen was honored to be one of the inspirational women to speak with Kate about her motivation and inspiration to illuminate a dark time in history and make it exciting, accessible, and thought-provoking for young readers.
 (Audio only.)